CrowdStrike/swift-package-registry-service/README.md

-# Github-based Swift Package Registry Service
+# Swift Package Registry Service

 This is an implementation of the Swift Package Registry Service which proxies the Github API.